AFokas/Residue-Geometry-Network/README.md

 Reduce - http://molprobity.biochem.duke.edu/index.php?MolProbSID=n45i9vcsk92jg1s30v68fjc5e4&eventID=58
 Reduce Dictionary - http://kinemage.biochem.duke.edu/software/reduce.php

+# Estimated Visiting Time Keywords (KW) and Instructions
+KW: matrix_set
+         if y then run EVT analysis
+KW: EVT_centrality
+           if y then calculate centarlity of EVT network
+KW: dist_matrix_restart
+          if distance matrix has already been calculated then set y and avoid recalculating it
+KW: evt_matrix_restart
+          if EVT matrix has already been calculated then set y and avoid recalculating it
+KW: Nmax
+        make sure this converges for the EVT values
+KW: mat_cutoff
+          matrix cutoff for EVT analysis

+After EVT analysis is complete, enter the directory PDB_EVT
+matrix_residue_key.txt will contain point the name of each directory to a particular residue (where the signal is initiated) For each residue, the raw (EVT.data) and scaled (multiplied by distance, EVT_scaled.data) will be written  for each (absorbing) residue
+the directory 'pdbfiles' contains the a pymol visualisation where each residues thickness is related to the EVT(scaled) value
+EVT_scaled_ordered.txt contains the residues with the highest scaled EVT for the starting reisdue (namely, the directory you are in)

-# KEY WORDS #
+# OTHER KEY WORDS

-provide_chain
+KW: provide_chain
   if n  the chain will be provided in the file 'pdb_chain_list' with format pdb_name chain e.g. 1RRY A for chain A of 1RRY
   or if y whether to provide the chain in the space below provide_chain using variable chain.
-This allows the user to define multiple chains
+This allows the user to define multiple
+KW: chains

-RESTART
+KW: RESTART
   if RGN has already been run this will take the already formated file and begin again
-provided
+KW: provided
   if y then pdb file will be provided, note there must be a EXPDTA line and REPRESENTATIVE ENSEMBLE line
   if n then pdb file will be downloaded
-provide_add_chain
+KW: provide_add_chain
   some pdb files do not have a chain column, if y this will ad one termed A
-h_added
+KW: h_added
   if y then reduce won't add hydrogens
   note most pdb files do not have hydrogens
-water
+KW: water
   name of water in file
-het_remove
+KW: het_remove
   list of heteroatoms to be removed from analysis, these are often crystal artifacts
-dilution_plot
+KW: dilution_plot
   if y then calculate dilution plot (note this will take longer than normal FIRST analysis)
-RC_identify
+KW: RC_identify
   if y then calculate rigid clusters are a hydron bond energy cutoff of %RC_cutoff
-RC_cutoff
+KW: RC_cutoff
   see above
-RC_atom
+KW: RC_atom
   atoms used for rigid clusters

-phobe_color
+KW: phobe_color
   hydrophobic interactions color in graph
-cov_color
+KW: cov_color
    covalent interactions color in graph
-hb_color
+KW: hb_color
   hydrogen bond interaction color in graph
-phobe_strength
+KW: phobe_strength
   hydrophobic strength in weighted network, note this was identified in "Residue Geometry Networks" paper in Scientific Reports
-cov_strength
+KW: cov_strength
   hydrophobic strength in weighted network, note this was identified in "Residue Geometry Networks" paper in Scientific Reports

-deg_cutoff
+KW: deg_cutoff
   Hcut when building graph to  calculate degree centrality
-bet_cutoff
+KW: bet_cutoff
   Hcut when building graph to  calculate betweenness centrality
-clo_cutoff
+KW: clo_cutoff
   Hcut when building graph to  calculate closeness centrality
-no_phobe
+KW: no_phobe
   if y then phobe interactions will be removed from  closeness centrality measurement and matrix if matrix == 'y'

-matrix_set
-  if y then run EVT analysis
-EVT_centrality
-  if y then calculate centarlity of EVT network
-dist_matrix_restart
-  if distance matrix has already been calculated then set y and avoid recalculating it
-evt_matrix_restart
-  if EVT matrix has already been calculated then set y and avoid recalculating it
-Nmax= 150
-mat_cutoff
-  matrix cutoff for EVT analysis

-codons
+KW: codons
   run codon analysis
-codons_path
+KW: codons_path
   path to codons list
   For this analysis biopython paml must be downloaded
   and a codons list must be supplied